richard-ui/User-Centric-Project/README.md

   b.
 When entered, they will use the form on the contact page and enter place their name, email and current message into the 3 input boxes.

   c.
-When Submit button is pressed the, validation will check for empty fields and the correct input type and alert user if valid.
+When Submit button is pressed, the validation will check for empty fields and the correct input type and alert user if valid.

   d.
 Alternatively, to get in contact, the recruiter or employer could use the personal info content in the home page to gather the developers phone number.

 Further Testing
 - The website was tested on multiple browsers such as Microsoft Edge, Opera and FireFox, but the main one that was used was Chrome.
-This was because it was using the chrome extension at the time for gitpod and felt chrome was fast and reliable.
+This was because it was using the chrome extension at the time for gitpod and I felt chrome was fast and reliable.

 - The website was viewed on iPhone SE, Android and laptop.
-There was also use of the developer tools as a faster way to look at the site becoming responisve such as using the example devices in the tools area.
+There was also use of the developer tools as a faster way to look at the site becoming responsive such as using the example devices in the tools area.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.